Norky101/CRYPTOCURRENCY-TRADING-BOT-WITH-GUI/READme.md

 <img width="396" alt="Screen Shot 2022-07-22 at 8 11 21 PM" src="https://user-images.githubusercontent.com/82910305/180582622-43b22a18-853c-4844-802c-9c66af2bc06d.png">

 This is an example of the Coinbase Pro Sandbox tradeview homepage.
+This is where the function calls for buying, selling, and such will be shown.
 **Not an image of my actual account homeview.

 ![CB Pro Example of Trade view](https://user-images.githubusercontent.com/82910305/198843086-876c89a3-316d-4525-abad-3f8eccd2b7de.jpeg)